Big Momma's House 2: Box office

 Big Momma's House 2 grossed $27,736,056 in its opening weekend ranking number one.
+It had the second-highest opening weekend for a Martin Lawrence film at the time, behind Bad Boys II.
 As of March 3, 2011, the film has grossed a total of $70,165,972 at the United States box office with a worldwide gross of $138,259,062.

 Critical response

 On Rotten Tomatoes, the film has an approval rating of 5% based on 74 reviews and an average rating of 3/10.
 The site's critical consensus reads: "Unfunny and unoriginal.
 In other words, a perfect piece of evidence for opponents of pointless movie sequels".
-On Metacritic, the film has a score of 34 out of 100 based on 20 critics, indicating "generally unfavorable reviews".
+On Metacritic, the film has a score of 34 out of 100 based on 20 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Brian Lowry of Variety called the film "episodic" and "flat" compared to the original film.

 Keith Uhlich of Slant Magazine gave the film 1⁄2 out of 4 stars.